ricardormotta/LTV_analysis/README.md

 To run this visualization, run the command `kedro viz` when inside the folder `ltv-ml-project`.

+This pipeline orchestrate the whole data science code.
+It includes the data pre-processing, feature engineering, the training of the models and the calculation of the metrics.
+All data is being managed by the catalog structure, and the linkage between the datasources and the code can be seen in `conf/base/catalog.yml`.

+All data is being saved on the Google Cloud Storage.
+The training of the models is being run locally, but in the future the plan is to set up a VM to do that.

 ## Prediction App

 A prediction app has been developed using Streamlit for user-friendly interaction.
 Access the app [here](https://ltv-analysis-66dlatsw4q-uc.a.run.app/).